Oladipupo-Erinle/Data-Analysis_Cohort-3_Task1/README.md

 The tasks involved are:
 1. You’re to show only employees who are **_Freelancers_** and also highlight the employees whose salaries are above $10,000
 2. You’re to split the employees’ full names into first names and last names.
 Also, Check for duplicates and highlight if any, and don’t delete
-3. Highlight in yellow employees whose names begin with the letter ‘E’ Format the Salary column such that the highest **_Salary_** has a green background and the lowest SALARY has a red background
+3. Highlight in yellow employees whose names begin with the letter **_E_** Format the Salary column such that the highest **_Salary_** has a green background and the lowest SALARY has a red background

 # Skill/Concepts Demonstrated
 1. Data Management